bendelathouwer/python-visa-drivers/README.md

 The list will grow as the project develops.

 ---
+## Repository
+- [ ] Write a complete README and Wiki documentation
+---
 ## Python

-- [ ] Write a complete README and Wiki documentation
 - [ ] Implement a USBTMC wrapper alongside the existing TCP/IP communication
+- [ ]  Implement a GPIB wrapper alongside the existing TCP/IP communication(once instrument with GPIB becomes available )
 - [ ] Improve error handling
 - [ ] Clean up and refactor the codebase
 - [ ] Implement protocol decoder functions once a protocol generator is available